Frequently Asked Questions: Cardiovascular Sonography

 48. What are the job duties of a Cardiovascular Sonographer?

-As a sonographer, you will use high frequency sound waves to take images of the human heart and cerebrovascular and peripheral vascular blood vessels.
+As a sonographer, you will use high frequency sound waves to obtain images of the human heart and cerebrovascular and peripheral vascular blood vessels.
 You may also image the vasculature of the abdominal organs, adult brain, and other organs.

 49. Do I have to touch people or body fluids?

 Yes, you will have to work with patients who may need assistance with performing bodily functions.
+You will also be exposed to blood, vomit, and other body fluids.

 50. Do I have to work with needles in Sonography?